60 Second Lemon Law Assessment™

 Safety-related defects (brake failures, steering problems, airbag malfunctions) generally result in higher settlements than convenience-related issues.
 Manufacturers are more motivated to settle quickly when safety is involved.

 More repair attempts demonstrate a more persistent problem and a more frustrated consumer.
-States require a minimum number of attempts (typically 3-4) before a vehicle qualifies as a lemon, but exceeding that minimum strengthens your negotiating position.
+States require a minimum number of attempts (typically 3-4) before a vehicle qualifies as a lemon, but exceeding that minimum strengthens your case and negotiating position.

-The earlier the defect appeared, the smaller the mileage offset the manufacturer can deduct.
+In some states, the earlier the defect appeared, the smaller the mileage offset the manufacturer can deduct.
 A defect that appeared at 500 miles results in a much smaller offset than one that appeared at 25,000 miles.

 Each state has different formulas for calculating settlements, different mileage offset rules, and different remedies available.
 An attorney licensed in your state will know how to maximize your recovery under your specific state’s law.